We do the right thing the right way: Corporate Responsibility

 Our core value statement, “We do the right thing, the right way”, defines how we’ve chosen to conduct our operations and sets the tone for how we interact with our stakeholders.
 Employees of Pitney Bowes are committed to treating our clients, business partners, co-workers and communities where we live and work with fairness, honesty, respect and integrity.
 The company’s success as industry leader, employer, business partner and global citizen has been built on these commitments for more than 95 years.
 We are a member in good standing in the FTSE4Good Index, the responsible investment index sponsored by the FTSE Group.
 FTSE’s review of eligible companies focuses primarily on anti-bribery/anti-corruption policies and practices.

 Our values define us as individuals and as a company.
 Our approach to corporate responsibility is grounded in shared values.
 That’s proven to be a source of great strength for Pitney Bowes throughout our history.

 Risk and business continuity

 We have a responsibility to our people and our clients to ensure the continuity of our business during times of crisis.
-We have robust systems in place to identify, prioritize and mitigate risk.
+We have robust systems in place to identify, prioritise and mitigate risk.
 This includes financial and sustainability risks.

 Pitney Bowes is committed to protecting the privacy of personal and sensitive information.
 We have processes and systems to protect privacy while ensuring information security.
 We protect the confidentiality of employee communications on sensitive matters.
-Our products and services are designed to: minimize privacy risks, meet our regulatory and legal obligations and build trust in our solutions.
+Our products and services are designed to: Minimise privacy risks, meet our regulatory and legal obligations and build trust in our solutions.